sweng-epfl/public/exercises/devtools/basic/quiz.md

 - [ ] Manageability
 - [ ] Reliability

-How many lines of code (LOC) are in the software of systems like the Boeing 767 avionics or o modern premium automobile?
+How many lines of code (LOC) are in the software of systems like the Boeing 767 avionics or a modern premium automobile?

 - [ ] Thousands
 - [ ] Tens of thousands